BakkesModWiki/BakkesModWiki.github.io/content/code_snippets/displaying_images.md

 }
 {{< / highlight >}}

  After defining your ImageWrapper pointer in OnLoad(), use the following code to display the image.
+You can also show images in your plugin settings window with this same snippet!

 {{< highlight cpp "linenos=table" >}}
 if (myImage->IsLoadedForImGui()) {